Gabaloo1/CSE891-Project/README.md

 Model training will be done on the GPU if available.
 The model will be saved in the `checkpoints/` directory and the metrics will be saved in the `metrics/` directory.

-_Note: Training took around 2h20min on a single RTX 3070Ti GPU._
+_Note: Training took around 2h20min on my laptop (RTX 3070Ti GPU)._

+**You may also download the pre-trained model from [this link](https://drive.google.com/file/d/1mLFFno3lOpVGSTPZhC__lnIifHH_APjG/view?usp=sharing).
+Unzip the file and place the `checkpoints/roberta-beit/checkpoint-1500` folder in the root directory of the project.**

 ### Inference